 Funder: U.S. National Science Foundation

-Summary: Supports research to increase understanding and effectiveness of decision making by individuals, groups, organizations, and society, with a foundation in social and behavioral sciences.
+Summary: Supports fundamental research to advance understanding and effectiveness of decision making by individuals, groups, organizations, and society.